MSGW2018/A6/economy/long-tail.md

 # Long tail

 This theory explains how we have gone from a mass market to a niche market.
-To explain that we need to see tha long tail graphic shown below:
+To explain that we need to see what the long tail graphic shown below:

 ![](https://memeburn-ssl-sndytsvoxozgokstuvcm.netdna-ssl.com/wp-content/uploads/Long-Tail.jpg)